|<< previous article||next article >>|

 The Madrid conference was also the location of the first-ever screening for the Hypermobile Ehlers-Danlos Genetic Evaluation project, also known as the HEDGE study, to identify the genetic cause of hypermobile Ehlers-Danlos syndrome (hEDS).
 Individuals with hEDS were invited to become the first ever subjects in the pioneering study from the information they had submitted to the EDS Global Registry.

 After a consenting procedure, participants consulted with a medical professional who confirmed the hEDS diagnosis according to the 2017 criteria.
 Those who were confirmed then provided a blood sample to be used in the HEDGE genetic study.
 The samples will undergo whole-genome sequencing and analyzed alongside 1000 total genomes in an effort to find the elusive genetic cause of hypermobile Ehlers-Danlos syndrome.

-“Our first screening day was amazing, we are very happy with the outcome,” stated Angela Ballard, Research and Registry Coordinator for The Ehlers-Danlos Society.
+“Our first screening day was amazing, we are very happy with the outcome,” stated Angela Ballard, former Research and Registry Coordinator for The Ehlers-Danlos Society.
 “We want to understand the genetic markers behind hypermobile EDS, to allow the development of treatment and management of the condition.
 It has been very exciting, we have had patients from all over Europe coming to be screened, and it’s going to lead to a lot of answers for our community”